-What is a Labradoodle Doing in This Catholic School Yearbook?
+What Is a Labradoodle Doing in This Catholic School Yearbook?

 “How do I ever thank this dog?”
 Heather told me.
 “Ariel has a unique bond with Hadley Jo that she doesn’t have with anyone else.”

-Ariel, who is the only service dog at a Catholic school in the Archdiocese of Louisville, Kentucky, provides ample support for Hadley by watching over her, giving her parents peace of mind.
+Ariel, who is the only service dog at a Catholic school in the Archdiocese of Louisville, provides ample support for Hadley by watching over her, giving her parents peace of mind.

 Heather worked with a service-dog training organization, Ultimate Canine, to make sure that the dog was well trained to be in the classroom to assist Hadley, with the blessing of the school principal and assistance of school staff.